prowestgis/upp-wg/interop.md

 The Discovery API allows systems to:

 1. Register and describe themselves,
-2. Look up other services based on function
+2. Look up other services based on type, scope and authority

 #### List services